Animation Fundamentals - Project 2

 After completing the character rough using brush tool in Adobe Animate, I used pen tool to draw the tie up version of the walk cycle of the character following the character rough.

-Character Tie-up (Onion Skin)
+Character Tie Down (Onion Skin)

-Rough-Character Rough-Character Tie-up (Walk Cycle)
+Rough-Character Rough-Character Tie down (Walk Cycle)

 Final Project 2A: Walk Cycle